Skip to content

 The preparation steps are now complete.
 You are ready to deploy the orchestrator.

-This example is for a simple deployment, with a single service, the orchestrator.
+This example is for a minimal deployment, with a single service, the orchestrator.

 POST http://example.com/workflows # receptionist